 - An option to create a shared album for your family.
-Every time you add a new photo, everyone can get notification so they can see your latest photos and videos.
+Every time you add a new photo, everyone can get a notification so they can see your latest photos and videos.

 - You can edit both the time and time zone of a photo or group of photos to put them in the right order into the library.
 Change one and they all get adjusted.

-- At the top of the albums page on mobile, you can scroll the carousel to the right and tap on the video tile to get view of all the videos into the library.
+- At the top of the albums page on mobile, you can scroll the carousel to the right and tap on the video tile to get a view of all the videos into the library.

-This year Google has announced couple of new apps like Duo, Allo along with some other upcoming services those will be launched soon.
+This year Google has announced a couple of new apps like Duo, Allo along with some other upcoming services those will be launched soon.